 North Dakota has many opportunities in state parks, forests and water areas for outdoor exploration.
 Lesser-known trails abound throughout the state, assuring an enjoyable hike or ride no matter where you are in North Dakota.

 On par with the mountain biking trails of Moab, Utah, the Maah Daah Hey Trail was designated by the IMBA as an "Epic Ride" in 2001.
-Crossing the Badlands, almost 100 miles of trail connect the north and south units of Theodore Roosevelt National Park.
+Crossing the Badlands, 144 miles of trail connect the north and south units of Theodore Roosevelt National Park and extend south of Medora almost to Amidon.
 It also serves as a hiking and horseback riding trail.
-Maah Daah Hey is a Mandan name that means "grandfatherly" or "been here a long time," and honors this American Indian tribe that has lived in western North Dakota for more than 500 years.
+Maah Daah Hey is a Mandan name that means "grandfatherly" or "been here a long time," and honors this Native American tribe that has lived in western North Dakota for more than 500 years.

 North Dakota holds its own with nationally recognized trails.
 Lake Sakakawea State Park is a trailhead for the North Country National Scenic Trail, a hiking trail that will eventually stretch 4,000 miles and link seven states: North Dakota, Minnesota, Wisconsin, Michigan, Ohio, Pennsylvania and New York.
 About 1,600 miles of the trail have been marked so far. www.nps.gov/noco

 Whether you are looking to hike in the rustic back-country or for a full-service marina with guide services, state parks along Lake Sakakawea fit the bill.
 Cross Ranch State Park (near Washburn) has an extensive trail system and you can explore its dedicated nature preserve with mixed grass prairie, river bottom forests and woody draws.